Touti-Sudo/Touti-Cracker/README.md

 ```bash
 py Touti Cracker-beta version-.py
 ```
-2.Make sure that you are runnig the script in admin mod.
+2.Make sure that you are runnig the script in admin mod and disable antivirus software

 3.Follow the on-screen instructions to: